 - Presented to students at Steinmetz High School, Mather High School, St. Ignatius College Prep and West Town Academy offering educational and career encouragement.

 - Serves as a volunteer coach for the Edgebrook-Sauganash Athletic Association.

 - Pro bono legal affairs director for the Edgebrook Community Association.

-- Appointed to a four year term as a Commissioner of the Illinois Medical District (IMD) in July 2011 by Rahm Emanuel, Mayor of the City of Chicago.
+- Served a four year term as a Commissioner of the Illinois Medical District (IMD) from July 2011 to June 2015 appointed by Rahm Emanuel, Mayor of the City of Chicago.
 The IMD is governed by seven Commissioners and is the largest urban healthcare, educational, research and technology district in the nation.